 You can also personalize content using the first-party data in your CRM system.
 For instance, are there opportunities to share relevant graduate programs with students who earned a bachelor’s degree?

-Miller suggests updating your approach regularly to tailor content based on the latest data and student needs.
-“I always say anything in marketing is made with clay, not stone.
-You must be ready to start over and adapt,” Miller said.
+You can update your approach regularly to tailor content based on the latest data and student needs.
+After all, anything in marketing is made with clay, not stone.
+You must be ready to start over and adapt.

 Build a winning team